neilvidyarthi/beginners-guide-to-todist/chapters/04_Premium_features.md

 # Premium features

-The basic features you have with a free Todoist account suffices for most users of Todoist, but with a premium subscription, you get extra features that enhance the user experience.
+The basic features of a free Todoist account suffice for most users of Todoist, but with a premium subscription, you get extra features that enhance the user experience.
 We describe these features in this chapter.
 If you are not interested in having a premium subscription, you can skip to the next chapter.

 ## Labels

 Labels provide an alternative and orthogonal way of organising your tasks.
-You can use projects to organise your tasks, so related tasks are grouped together, but tasks often have different relationships depending on how you look at them.
-Some are related because of their due date or priority, aspects you can explicitly specify for all tasks.
-Some are related because they belong to the same overall project, which is what the projects handle.
-Others are related for example because of where you must be to handle tasks---at home, at the office, out shopping---or how much effort it will take to handle them---some tasks you might need to dedicate several hours to, to get into flow, while others you can handle whenever you have a few minutes free.
-These kinds of tasks can be grouped using labels.
+While you already know how to use projects to group related tasks together, tasks often have different relationships depending on how you look at them.
+Some are related because of their due date or priority.
+Others are related because of the location you must be in to handle tasks---at home, at the office, out shopping.
+Some tasks can be grouped based on how much effort it will take to handle them---some might require several hours to get into the flow while others you can handle whenever you have a few minutes free.
+These kinds of similar tasks can be grouped together using labels.

-You can get the list of labels you have associated with your tasks by clicking *Labels* to the right of *Projects* to the left of the Todoist window.
+You can get the list of labels you have associated with your tasks by clicking *Labels* to the right of *Projects* in the bottom-left pane of the Todoist window.

 ![](figures/labels.png)

-In the example shown here, labels are used to tasks that must be performed at home, at the office, and/or when sitting at a computer, tasks that can be handled when there is a little bit of free time ("no brainers"), so we have a list of tasks to do when there is a break between meetings but not time enough to get deep into a project, and then a label for organising travels, where some planning might be needed ahead of time.
+In the example shown here, labels are used to group tasks that must be performed at home, at the office, and/or when sitting at a computer.
+Another label is used for tasks that can be handled when there is a little bit of free time ("no brainers") that is useful for when there is a break between meetings but not time enough to get deep into a project.
+Theres also a label for organising travels, where some planning might be needed ahead of time.

 You can explicitly define which labels you want to use---just click *Add Label* for each category you want---but you can also define a new label when you add a task to Todoist.
-When you write the title of a task, say in a "quick add" bar, you can type "@" to start adding a label.
+When you write the title of a task you can type "@" to start adding a label.
 After that, just type the label you want to associate with the task.
 You will be able to autocomplete on existing labels, but you can add a new one this way as well.

 ![](figures/quick-adding-task-with-label.png)